sagemath/sage-binder-env/thebe.rst

 software for mathematical computations.

-See also the `README <README.rst>`_ for some more on how to set up this service on your own html pages.
+See also the `README <README.rst>`_ for some more on how to set up this service on your own web pages.